varun93/backup-file-system/README.md

 This project was undertaken as a part of my Operating System Coursework.
 I am not allowed to publish the source code or even the design decisions in a public forum.
 Hence I have committed only the test cases which should hopefully provide you a gist of the project.

 If you want to have a peek at my design decisions or the source code please contact me at vhegde@cs.stonybrook.edu.
-I will reply after a discussion with my Professor [Erez Zadok](https://www3.cs.stonybrook.edu/~ezk/).
+I will reply after discussing it with my Professor [Erez Zadok](https://www3.cs.stonybrook.edu/~ezk/).

 **Description**